-Efforts from non-profit organizations, such as Vision Zero and the Los Angeles County Bicycle Coalition, have improved bike safety in Los Angeles with the addition of bike trails and reconstruction of roads.
-Nonetheless, Los Angeles is still ranked high for having the most car and bike accidents.
+Efforts from non-profit organizations, such as Vision Zero and the Los Angeles County Bicycle Coalition, have improved bike safety with the addition of bike trails and reconstruction of roads.
+Nonetheless, out of all California cities, Los Angeles is still ranked high for having the most car and bike accidents.
 Due to a bicyclist’s level of vulnerability, they often suffer the most severe injuries.
 It is important to understand the law as a bicyclist before getting on the road.

 If you were injured by a vehicle while using bike share, you will be given the right to file an insurance claim against the at-fault driver.
 Los Angeles law encourages bicyclists and motorists to share the road.
 Motorists are also expected to give bicyclists the right-of-way.
 Unfortunately, not all motorists follow this rule, which is one of the main reasons as to why bicyclists are often in accidents involving vehicles.
 If you were injured in a bike crash, it is encouraged for you to contact a personal injury attorney.

 In some cities, piles of broken bikes have created tiny bike graveyards that consist of broken or unused bike share equipment.
 In countries like China, the number of damaged bikes have become concerning.
 Those who use bike share are unaware of the overall condition of the bike.
 It is expected for the company to provide safe, high quality products for its consumers to use.

 If the company fails to meet these expectations, then they will be subject to product liability.
 Product liability requires all corporations to test their merchandise for safety purposes before releasing them to the public.
 The court determines negligence based on what is foreseeable, such as proper maintenance and care.
 The courts will also examine any product defects that contributed to the accident.
 Damages will be calculated based on the manufacturer’s degree of fault.